 - Develop short term and long term goals

 - Manage sporting events

 - Have a part time job

-- Find a documentary program of interest on TV and have the teenager watch and listen and monitor the length of concentration, building this length over time
+- Find a documentary program of interest on TV and have the teenager watch and listen and monitor their length of concentration, and challenge them to build this length over time

 - Gain the teenager’s understanding of the program content by questioning, getting them to jot information down using a mindmap